-The observational sites that have submitted data for

-surface O_3 to the WDCGG are shown on the map at the beginning of this chapter.
+The observational sites that have submitted data for surface O_3 to the WDCGG are shown on the map at the beginning of this chapter.
 The monthly mean mole fractions of O_3 that have been reported from these observational sites are shown in Plate 7.1, with different mole fraction levels illustrated in different colours.
 Data for the mole fractions of surface O_3 are reported in two different units, i.e., mole fraction (ppb) and weight per volume ($\mu g/m^3$) at 25°C. The latter is converted to the former using the formula:

-$$X_p[ppb] = (R \times T / M / P_0) \times 10 \times X_g[\mu g/m^3]$$

-T is the absolute temperature reported from each station,

-M is the molecular weight of O_3 (47.9982), and

-P_0 is the standard pressure (1013.25 [hPa]).
+$X{p}[ppb] = (R \times T / M / P{0}) \times 10 \times X{g}[\mu g/m^{3}]$ where R is the molar gas constant (8.31451 [J/K/mol]), T is the absolute temperature reported from each station, M is the molecular weight of O3 (47.9982), and P0 is the standard pressure (1013.25 [hPa]).

-Fig. 7.1 Average seasonal cycles in the mole fraction of O_3 for each 30° latitudinal zone obtained by subtracting long-term trends from latitudinally averaged mole fractions.
+If temperature is not reported in the data the units are converted using 25 °C.

-The mole fraction of surface O_3 was found to vary from station to station, although many of these stations are located in Europe.
+The mole fraction of surface O_3 was found to vary from station to station, though many of these stations are located in Europe.
 Moreover, the seasonal and interannual variations were found to be relatively large at most stations, making it difficult to identify a global long-term trend in the mole fraction of surface O_3 .

-As for other species in this Data Summary, the seasonal cycles of monthly mean mole fraction of surface O3 averaged for each 30° latitudinal zone are shown in Figure 7.1.
+The seasonal cycles of monthly mean mole fraction of surface O_3 averaged for each 30° latitudinal zone are shown in Figure 7.1.
 The latitudinal mean mole fractions were found to be elevated in spring in most latitudinal zones.
 However, several patterns of seasonal-diurnal cycles were observed at different locations, including a pronounced spring maximum, a spring maximum at night and a summer maximum during the day, a wide spring-summer maximum, and a pronounced winter maximum (Tarasova et al., 2007).